 We seek to use our local community as a base for our learning.
-We have three themes a year – Mountain, Land and Sea and base our learning around local landmarks.
+We have four themes a year – and seek to bring the local environment and local interests into our work.
+Our themes for 2022 are

-Teachers develop these themes into learning programmes based on the NZC.
+Teachers develop these themes into learning programmes based on the NZ Curriculum learning areas and their learning objectives.

 We will talk with you each year about what learning is important to you and seek to build that into our programmes.